be-ns/simpsons_analysis/README.md

 <center>
 <img src=https://cdn1.tnwcdn.com/wp-content/blogs.dir/1/files/2016/02/Screen-Shot-2016-02-03-at-15.59.14.png width=50%></center>

-For my stacked model I chose to use AdaBoost for the initial model, and Gradient Boosting for the 2nd-level model.
+For my stacked model I chose to use an AdaBoost Decision Tree Regressor for the initial model, and a Gradient Boosted Decision Tree Regressor for the 2nd-level model.
-Both of these are sequentially built Decision trees that aim to minimize a loss function by weighting incorrect predictions and then rebuilding the decision tree.
+Both of these are sequentially built decision trees which aim to minimize a loss function by weighting incorrect predictions and then rebuilding the decision tree with emphasis on those cases.
 Gradient Boosting does so by taking a step in the negative direction of the gradient (which is a fancy way of saying it tries to minimize the error to zero by going back and rebuilding itself while emphasizing certain data points).
 This method of stacking two models together resulted in a RMSE of 0.351, meaning my predicted IMDB ratings were off on average by .351 on a 0 to 10 scale.

 #### ERROR METRIC CHOICE